rmcanany/SolidEdgeHousekeeper/README.md

 missing parts in assemblies, and more.
 It can also update certain individual file settings to match those in a template you specify.

+Feedback from users:

+> *This is the Michael Jordan of macros!
+I've tried lots of them.
+This is on a whole new level.
+Thank you!*

+> *This is going to save me SO MUCH TIME!
+Thank you for sharing!*

+> *Thank you for all your time and effort (...)
+Also thanks a lot for making it open source.
+I constantly reference your code for my own macros, which motivates me to make my projects open source as well.*

+> *Awesome.
+It looks like you are still overachieving with this app, and I thank you for it.
+If they just figure out how to automate me running housekeeper, I will be out of a job.
+Thank god only I know how to press that "process" button.*

 ## GETTING HELP

 Ask questions or suggest improvements on the